-- (a) Orders placed under indefinite-delivery contracts are generally referred to as delivery orders (for products) or task orders (for services).
-In either case, orders are generally placed using Form OF 347 (Order for Supplies and Services) or an equivalent form. - (b) Each order must be within the scope of the contract and issued within an authorized ordering period. - (c) When necessary, orders may be placed orally if they are promptly confirmed in writing.
-Orders must contain the following information: - (1) Date of order, contract number of the indefinite-delivery contract, and order number.
+- (a) Orders placed under indefinite contracts are generally referred to as delivery orders (for products) or task orders (for services).
+In either case, orders are generally placed using the OF347 or FAS4T equivalent form. - (b) Each order must be within the scope of the contract and issued within an authorized ordering period.

-- (2) Item number and description, unit price, and total price.
+- (c) When necessary, orders may be placed orally if they are promptly confirmed in writing.
+Orders must contain the following information: - (1) date of order, contract number of the indefinite contract, and order number: - (2) item number and description, unit price, and total price.
 Task orders for services may include a Statement of Work, rather than an item number and description.
-The price may be established either by the contract itself or through competition and negotiation where there are multiple awards, such as the courtroom technology multiple award design IDIQ contracts. - (3) Place and date of delivery or performance. - (4) Packaging, packing, and shipping instructions (if these are not already defined in the indefinite-delivery contract). - (5) Accounting and fiscal data. - (6) A ceiling price limiting the judiciary's obligation if the unit and total price in subparagraph (2) above cannot be negotiated before issuance of the order.
-The definitive price must be negotiated as soon as practicable. - (7) Any other relevant information. - (d) Blanket Delivery Orders
+The price may be established either by the contract itself or through competition and negotiation where there are multiple awards, such as the courtroom technology multiple award installation IDIQ contracts. - (3) place and date of delivery or performance; - (4) packaging, packing, and shipping instructions (if these are not already defined in the indefinite contract); - (5) accounting and fiscal data; - (6) any other pertinent information; and - (7) a ceiling price limiting the judiciary's obligation if the unit and total price in (2) above cannot be negotiated before issuance of the order.
+The definitive price must be negotiated as soon as practicable. - (d) Blanket Delivery Orders

 A blanket delivery order (BDO) may be used when an office anticipates there will be repetitive fixed price requirements within a single fiscal year, with little variation in the orders.
-BDOs may only be used with judiciary IDIQs.
-The contract establishes the applicable prices and the BDO obligates funds on a not-to-exceed basis to cover all orders placed within a specified period.
+The contract establishes the applicable prices and the BDO obligates funds on a not-to-exceed basis to cover all orders placed over a specified period of time.
 BDOs must include the following information:

-- (1) Date of order, contract number of the indefinite-delivery contract, and order number. - (2) The period of time covered by the BDO.
-(Note: BDOs may not cross fiscal years due to the bona fide need rule.) - (3) A high-level description of the products or services covered by the BDO. - (4) The named individuals who are authorized to order the delivery of products or services covered by the BDO. - (5) The applicable not-to-exceed ceiling amount and related accounting and fiscal data.
+- (1) date of order, contract number of the indefinite contract, and order number: - (2) the period of time covered by the BDO (Note: BDOs may not cross fiscal years due to the bona fide need rule); - (3) a high level description of the products or services covered by the BDO:

+- (4) the named individuals who are authorized to order the delivery of products or services covered by the BDO; and - (5) the applicable not-to-exceed ceiling amount and related accounting and fiscal data.